Healthy Roasted Acorn Squash

 With simple ingredients like oil, salt and pepper, you can enjoy the natural flavors of acorn squash.
 My Healthy Roasted Acorn Squash recipe will walk you through step by step instructions until you reach golden brown perfection.

-1. Slice acorn squash into half.
+1. Slice acorn squash into half with a sharp knife and a cutting board.
 Scoop out the seeds.

 2. Slice into 1/4 inch slices.

-3. Arrange into roasting pan; drizzle with avocado oil.
+3. Arrange into roasting pan, sheet pan or baking sheet; drizzle with avocado oil.
 Sprinkle with salt and pepper.

 4. Roast in a preheated 425 degrees F oven for approximately 20 minutes or until the bottoms are lightly browned.